Rehabs are still open!Learn More

 Mixing Nicotine with Medication

-If you are regularly taking any medication, it is important to consult with a medical expert about the effect nicotine can have on them.
+If you are regularly taking any medication, it is important to consult with a medical provider about the effect nicotine can have on them.
 Nicotine is known to reduce the effectiveness of Benzodiazepines and can cause blood clots to form when taking birth-control pills.

 Regular nicotine users tend to build up a tolerance which means they require higher doses to achieve the same initial effects.
 If a person gives up nicotine after using it for a long time, they may begin to feel withdrawal symptoms within 2 to 3 hours after the last use.
 Symptoms can last from a few days to a couple weeks and include: